Silverius Oscar Unggul

 Fellow Since 2006

-This profile was prepared when Silverius Oscar Unggul was elected to the Ashoka Fellowship in 2006.
+This description of Silverius Oscar Unggul's work was prepared when Silverius Oscar Unggul was elected to the Ashoka Fellowship in 2006.

 Over two thirds of Indonesia’s forests are in critical condition due to illegal logging.
 Silverius Oscar Unggul has created a business model that empowers and provides economic incentives for forest dwelling communities to get involved with conservation efforts by helping them manage their own sustainable “eco-label” timber businesses.